zaynesember/SufjanViz/Writeup/writeup.md

 ### Track Position

-Because his albums tend to end on a more downbeat note, I expect that tracks toward the end of an album will tend to have a slower tempo and fewer words per minute.
+Because his albums tend to end on a more downbeat note, I expect that tracks toward the end of an album will have a slower tempo and fewer words per minute.
 This relationship may, however, be curvilinear since I also suspect his albums open with downbeat songs to create the aforementioned thematic arc.

 #### Findings

+From Figure 8 we see that, as expected, there is a slightly negative correlation (*p*<.1) between a track's position in the album and its tempo indicating that the albums tend to slow down as they progress.
+However, contrary to my prior, Figure 9 shows there is no statistically significant relationship between track position and words per minute (when excluding instrumental tracks).

+However, this is only testing for a linear relationship between the variables.

 Also run regression with indicator for whether track is in last quarter of the album AND another for whether it's in first or last quarter